 - anything dog-safe!

-This recipe will vary greatly in how long it lasts based on what you add in to it.
-We usually get between 8 – 15 minutes with this recipe, but it’s extremely cheap as you’re using ingredients you already have or that may expire.
+This recipe will vary greatly in how long it lasts based on what you add to it.
+We usually get between 8 and 15 minutes with this recipe, but it’s extremely cheap as you’re using ingredients you already have or that may expire.

 Alternatives to the Woof Pupsicle recipes

-If you’re looking for something other than Pupsicle recipes, we have 3 other options that are similar.
+If you’re looking for something other than Pupsicle recipes, we have a few other similar options.
 Each offers different pros and cons, although all work for most dogs.
-We highly recommend all 3 and our pups have used them all extensively!
+We highly recommend all of them, and our pups have used them all extensively!

 A lot of these alternatives (and other canine enrichment toys) are great if you’re trying to crate train your dog.
 Check out our guide on the benefits of crate training to learn more, as well as an easy way to crate train your pup!